iter-idea/IDEA-AWS/README.md

 ## Notes

-- The AWS-SDK is a back-end only package, which is already pre-installed in any Lambda Function;
+The AWS-SDK is already pre-installed in every Lambda Function; therefore, it's a devDependency.
-  therefore, we included it only as devDependency.